 - Cleans large pools up to ~3,444 sq ft, above and below the waterline, in one cycle.

 Beatbot goes the opposite direction: pack in every feature and charge accordingly.
-The flagship AquaSense 2 Ultra ($3,550) uses AI cameras and 27 sensors to build a real-time 2D map of the pool, then skims the surface, scrubs the floor and walls, and runs a ClearWater clarification pass that binds fine particles for a clearer pool — a genuinely five-in-one machine.
-If the Ultra’s price is too steep, the AquaSense 2 ($1,599) and AquaSense 2 Pro (~$2,099) bring most of the tech down a tier, with the Pro adding surface skimming and up to 11 hours of surface runtime.
+The flagship AquaSense 2 Ultra (listed at $3,150, commonly selling around $2,649) uses a 4K AI camera and 27-sensor mapping to build a real-time map of the pool, then skims the surface, scrubs the floor and walls, and runs a ClearWater clarification pass that binds fine particles for a clearer pool — a genuinely five-in-one machine.
+Our full AquaSense 2 Ultra review covers The Pool Nerd’s “Disapproved” independent verdict, though — weak suction relative to the price is the core complaint.
+If the Ultra’s price is too steep, the AquaSense 2 ($749 sale/$1,298 list) and AquaSense 2 Pro ($1,899 sale/$2,299 list) bring most of the tech down a tier, with the Pro adding surface skimming and up to 11 hours of surface runtime.
 Beatbot is the brand for buyers who want the most complete clean available and aren’t shopping on price.
 See our best Beatbot pool cleaner guide for the full lineup, and our Aiper vs Beatbot comparison for how Beatbot fares against the other premium cordless brand.

 Beatbot AquaSense 2